What is the Accounting Cycle?

 - Entries are posted multiple times

-If these errors are taken care of, balance will always get tally
+If these errors are taken care of, the balance will always get tally

 When the Accounting Cycle is Taken into Account?

 Accounting period is the base for starting and completing the accounting cycle.
 After this, the financial statements are prepared.
-The financial year and the period during which the entities are required to submit their financial statements to reporting authorities is taken as the base for maintaining the accounting cycle.
+The financial year and the period during which the entities are required to submit their financial statements to reporting authorities are taken as the basis for maintaining the accounting cycle.

 Computerized Accounting System

 With the advent of new technology, a lot of new software has come for an effective accounting system.
-It has helped in maintaining the accounting records systematically leading to a reduction in human errors and efforts.
+It has helped maintain the accounting records systematically, leading to a reduction in human errors and efforts.